-15.4.Q Parking Brake Penalty
+15.4.P Parking Brake Penalty

-A 10 minute (2 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
+A 5 minute (1 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
 10.6.

-15.4.R Roll Cage Clearance Penalty
+15.4.Q Roll Cage Clearance Penalty

-A 2 minute (2 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
-10.3.G.6.
+A 2 minute (1 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
+10.3.G.9.
 It will be at the discretion of the Inspectors whether less clearance will be allowed with application of the penalty.

-15.4.S Overweight Battery Penalty
+15.4.R Overweight Battery Penalty

-A per day time penalty will be applied as per the following equation for battery packs that are overweight as per Reg 8.2.A:
+A per day penalty will be applied as per the following equation for battery packs that are overweight as per Reg 8.2.A:

-Time penalty (minutes) = 200 (n-N) / N where:
+Time penalty (minutes) = 200 \ (n-N) / N where: